nic-dgl104-winter-2022/BrendanW_ProccessPortfolio/README.md

 It's a builder.
 Not a publishing site.

-** WEEK 2 **

-DGL 104
-Process Portfolio
-Brendan Williamson
-Style Guides

-RESEARCH:
+### REFLECT

+From past textbooks I really dislike having tons of information on one page.
+Having to much text per page can make everything seem very overwhelming.
+And I personally find it hard to focus when I also see all the other reading that has to be done on that page.
+I really like textbooks that have vocabulary words on the sides of pages.
+This makes it very easy to find the vocab word you need right away.
+I also like when textbooks have everything nicely labeled in sections.
+This makes it very easy to go from section to section.

+## Week 2

+### RESEARCH

 The programming language I am using for this Style Guide is HTML.
 I used HTML in the HTML and CSS class last semester and I really enjoyed it.
 I found that HTML was a good mix of both programming language and english.
 I read through the style guide on this website. https://www.w3schools.com/html/html5_syntax.asp.
 From reading one thing i did not know was that you do not have to close all elements.
 For example the <p> element does not need a </p> element to close it.
 Though it is recommended.
 One thing I also didn't know was everything the <title> element did.
 I knew how to use it, but didnt know all it did.
 IT provides a title for the page when its added to favorites.
 That I didn't know.

-REFLECT:
+### REFLECT
 	HTML is something I enjoy doing!
 Since finishing the HTML and CSS class last semester I find myself still messing around and making website landing pages just for fun.
   I Still need to know a bit.
 As google has been my friend.
 I struggle with remembering certain things.
 Mainly in the CSS.
 That's where I forget most things.